Software brittleness: Causes

-When software is new, it is very malleable; it can be formed to be whatever is wanted by the implementers.
-But as the software in a given project grows larger and larger, and develops a larger base of users with long experience with the software, it becomes less and less malleable.
-Like a metal that has been work-hardened, the software becomes a legacy system, brittle and unable to be easily maintained without fracturing the entire system.
+As software grows larger in scope and users without any maintenance or refactoring, over time the software becomes a legacy system, brittle and unable to be easily maintained without fracturing the entire system.

 Brittleness in software could be caused by underdeveloped algorithms that might have worked well for their full range of input data at its creation but promptly breaks when confronted with new data that was expected to be within the capability of the algorithm to perform correctly.
 Following, are some examples: